saoto28/pineapple60/README.md

 # pineapple60
 ergonomic keyboard with Trackpoint

-The purposes for this project.
+The purposes of this project.
 - Install inside ThinkPad T470s (compatible with T460s)
 - Install inside the Trackpoint keyboard (KU-1255 ~~and KT-1255~~)